Agile Therapy provide the very best on health services in the Cardiff and South Wales area. This includes clinical pilates!

 At Agile Therapy, all participants will need to complete a short medical questionnaire prior to starting a programme, so that the Physiotherapist can provide appropriate support and maintain safety throughout the session.
 Clinical Pilates is delivered in small groups or 1:1, so that each Client receives close supervision and a unique bespoke programme.

-At Agile Therapy we are currently running weekly 3:1 classes.
-These fantastic sessions are booked in advance and usually run in 6 week blocks.
+At Agile Therapy we also run weekly 3:1 and 12:1 classes.
+These fantastic bespoke sessions are booked in advance and usually run in 6 week blocks.
+If you are unable to commit to the 6 weeks we also offer drop-ins.
 Please call or email us to book a place.

 Book Today or contact us via email firstname.lastname@example.org or by phone at 02920 099 400.

 Agile Therapy Clinic